Drob99/devnotes/other-uni-courses/stat319-applied-statistics-and-probability/chapter-6.md

   - the box only
 - If the data values are between the inner & outer fences, they are **mild outliers** (1.5).
 If they are outside, they are **extreme outliers** (3).
 - The interquartile range (IQR) is the difference between the third and first quartile (length of the box).
+- **Note**: The whiskers extend to the last value that is NOT an outlier.
+Mild and extreme outliers are represented as points.